deephyper/deephyper/docs/usage/hyperparamsearch.rst

    :alt: search
    :align: center

-All searches can be used directly with the command line or inside an other python file.
+All searches can be used directly with the command line or inside another python file.
 To print the parameters of a search just run ``python search_script.py --help``.
 For example with AMBS run ``python ambs.py --help``.

 Asynchronous Model-Base Search (AMBS)